hayd/cv/README.md

     - Responsible for refactoring a client's Filemaker database (connecting via ODBC to external data sources (MySQL databases) for live data), fixing bugs in the legacy codebase, writing Filemaker scripts to perform complex queries and create dynamic reports, and creating documentation.
-    - Website technical manager of a team of six website administrators for client’s site.
+    - Website technical manager of a team of six website curators for client’s site.
 Introduced and pushed the use of Trello, for bug tracking and managing developer work-flow, and integration testing.
 Oversaw regular QA-ing of the site and led team meetings to decide direction for future development.